Diplodocus: Postcranial skeleton

-Diplodocus had an extremely long tail, composed of about 80 caudal vertebrae, which are almost double the number some of the earlier sauropods had in their tails (such as Shunosaurus with 43), and far more than contemporaneous macronarians had (such as Camarasaurus with 53).
+The estimated tail length of Diplodocus makes up approximately 55% of the total body length, with the tail sometimes hypothesized to be capable of functioning like a very long, tapering bullwhip.
+This extremely long tail is composed of about 80 caudal vertebrae, which are almost double the number some of the earlier sauropods had in their tails (such as Shunosaurus with 43), and far more than contemporaneous macronarians had (such as Camarasaurus with 53).
 Some speculation exists as to whether it may have had a defensive or noisemaking (by cracking it like a coachwhip) or, as more recently suggested, tactile function.
 The tail may have served as a counterbalance for the neck.
 The middle part of the tail had "double beams" (oddly shaped chevron bones on the underside, which gave Diplodocus its name).
 They may have provided support for the vertebrae, or perhaps prevented the blood vessels from being crushed if the animal's heavy tail pressed against the ground.
 These "double beams" are also seen in some related dinosaurs.
 Chevron bones of this particular form were initially believed to be unique to Diplodocus; since then they have been discovered in other members of the diplodocid family as well as in non-diplodocid sauropods, such as Mamenchisaurus.

 Like other sauropods, the manus (front "feet") of Diplodocus were highly modified, with the finger and hand bones arranged into a vertical column, horseshoe-shaped in cross section.
 Diplodocus lacked claws on all but one digit of the front limb, and this claw was unusually large relative to other sauropods, flattened from side to side, and detached from the bones of the hand.
 The function of this unusually specialized claw is unknown.

-No skull has ever been found that can be confidently said to belong to Diplodocus, though skulls of other diplodocids closely related to Diplodocus (such as Galeamopus) are well known.
-The skulls of diplodocids were very small compared with the size of these animals.
-Diplodocus had small, 'peg'-like teeth that pointed forward and were only present in the anterior sections of the jaws.
-Its braincase was small.
-The neck was composed of at least 15 vertebrae and may have been held parallel to the ground and unable to be elevated much past horizontal.